SteveBarnett/Remixing/_thinking/map.md

         - Both/and instead of either/or.
 - **Reality is complex, deep, rich.**
     - Concepts make forms, draw lines, build fences.
-    - The closer you look, the more there is to see.
+    - The closer I look, the more there is to see.
 Boredom is a failure to pay enough attention.
 - **Reality is in constant flux and motion.**
     - Everything flows, changes, is impermanent.
     - "-ing"